vmmc2/Bleach/README.md

 - [ ] __Chapter 11: Resolving and Binding (Review Implementation)__
 - [ ] __Chapter 12: Classes (Review Implementation)__
 - [ ] __Chapter 13: Inheritance (Review Implementation)__
-  - [ ] Add support to the definition of static methods inside a class.
-(Not sure if it's worth it)
-  - [ ] Add support to multiple inheritance (is it worth it?
-Take a look at how Python implements it)

 ## Setup